-- I consider that the matters raised by Mr Bonis have been addressed, namely in relation to the DAP, the infrastructure constraints, flood risk effects and traffic effects. - I recommend that the Property Economics report be peer reviewed and the data be reanalysed to ensure that there is sufficient residential capacity for the short, medium and long term. - As was originally recommended in the s.32 report for a new growth framework for the PTDP, I recommend that the FDA be replaced with a different planning framework of the Future Urban Zone (FUZ).
-The FUZ will also ensure that the Council is consistent with the National Planning Standards. - I recommend that a Future Urban Zone be introduced with a view to the same with a variation to the District Plan once other stages of a structure plan/other infrastructure assessments are completed. - Finally, Mr Bonis raised the statutory framework points "such rezoning would not promote a 'coordinated pattern of development' to give effect to CRPS Policy 5.3.1 and would not better achieve 'a consolidated and integrated settlement pattern' as sought by UFD-O1".
+- I consider that the matters raised by Mr Bonis have been addressed - I recommend that the Property Economics report be peer reviewed, the data be reanalysed to ensure that there is sufficient residential capacity for the short, medium and long term. - As was originally recommended in the s.32 report for a new growth framework for the PTDP, I recommend that the FDA be replaced with a different planning framework of the Future Urban Zone (FUZ).
+The FUZ will also ensure that the Council is consistent with the National Planning Standards. - I recommend that a Future Urban Zone be introduced with a view to the same with a variation to the District Plan once other stages of a structure plan/other infrastructure assessments are completed.

+Finally, Mr Bonis raised the statutory framework points "the rezoning would not promote a 'coordinated pattern of development' to give effect to CRPS Policy 5.3.1 and would not better achieve 'a consolidated and integrated settlement pattern' as sought by UFD-O1".
 Having addressed the points as per above in the evidence, and attaching the various supplementary expert reports and evidence, I am of the view that the rezoning "would achieve the coordinated pattern of development and give effect to CRPS Policy 5.3.1" and would achieve 'a consolidated and integrated settlement pattern' as sought by UFD-O1".